-- The total number of tests and types of analyses conducted in 12 months i.e. for the period between 1 January and 31 December; - The MLA achieved for each prohibited substance category within the scope of the TDSSA for each sport or discipline listed in the ADO's TDP; - · The number of athletes tested; and - The Implementation/effective application of the Hematological Module of the ABP for sports or disciplines with an ERAs MLA equal to or greater than 30%, for Registered Testing Pool (RTP) athletes (see Section 4).
+- The total number of tests and types of analyses conducted in the applicable 12 months period i.e. for the period between 1 January and 31 December; - The MLA achieved for each prohibited substance category within the scope of the TDSSA for each sport or discipline listed in the ADO's TDP; - The number of athletes tested; and - The Implementation/effective application of the Hematological Module of the ABP for sports or disciplines with an ERAs MLA equal to or greater than 30%, for Registered Testing Pool (RTP) athletes (see Section 4).